Online Submissions

 - The PRISMA 2020 statement: an updated guideline for reporting systematic reviews

-- Introduction: a brief overview of the topic (background information on what is known, possible, controversial), a rationale for the review (its importance, novelty, necessity), a plausible hypothesis to be proved, and the search strategy (databases, keywords and search period covered).
+- Introduction:a brief overview of the topic background information on what is known/ controversial), a plausible hypothesis to be proved, and the search strategy (databases, keywords and search period covered).

-- Main part: analysis and discussion of literature.
-This part must have a structure and subheadings; continuous text will not be accepted.
+- Main part: literature analysis and discussion.
+This part must have a structure and subheadings.
+Continuous text is not accepted in the main part.
+The authors should:

 - Conclusion: main conclusions, potential limitations, clinical significance, directions for future research.

-Since this type of publication requires analyse and syntesis of up-to-date data, rather than paraphrasing the known information, the authors are advised to visualise their work as much as possible through tables and figures.
-If reused, graphical materials should be properly referenced.
-If taken from sources distributed under a licence other than CC BY, graphical materials should be accompanied by a notice "used with permission of the copyright holder".
+Since a systematic review requires analysis and synthesis of novel data, rather than paraphrasing the known information, the authors are advised to visualise their work as much as possible using tables and figures.
+If reused, properly reference graphical materials.
+If taken from sources distributed under a licence other than CC BY, graphic materials should be accompanied by a notice "used with permission of the copyright holder".

 Suggested materials:

-This type of review aims to provide an independent assessment of the safety of a particular medicinal product and the best practices for its use.
+This type of review aims to provide an independent safety assessment of a particular medicinal product and the best practices for its use.
 The title should sound objective and unbiased (no advertising), and the product should be referred to by its INN (International Non-proprietary Name).
-The abstract should be structured according to the logic of material presentation set by the author in the full text.
+The abstract structure should follow the logic of the main part.

 The following structure is recommended for the full text: